What we offer to event organisers and performers

 You will be responsible for all aspects of production for your event, including hiring a venue, health and safety, licensing and insurance, as applicable.

-We will publicise your event in the festival brochure (not being printed in 2021) and on the website, and in general terms in the local press and other media.
+We will publicise your event in the printed festival brochure, in an e-brochure and on the website, and in general terms in the local press and other media.
 However you will also need to promote your own event yourself.

 We will organise central booking and ticketing, available in person, by post and online via our ticket agency Chichester Box Office at the Novium/TIC.
 There is no problem with you selling additional tickets yourself, but do please allow a fair number of tickets to be sold so that people can purchase tickets for all events from the Chichester box office.
 You can request to be emailed a list of those attending your event.